Best Drumsticks for Electronic Drums- For 2023

 Drummers who’ve used it say their hands and wrists aren’t sore after hours of playing with the sticks.
 They also say they experience a dramatic improvement in hand speed after using this pair of drumsticks.

-The only potential drawback of these sticks is durability but other than that; it is perfect for an electronic drum.
+The only potential drawback of these sticks is durability, but other than that, it is perfect for an electronic drum.
+Complete details here.

 For beginners, a good set of hickory sticks is recommended.
 5A is the ideal size as they’re pretty standard.
 7A sticks are more perfect, however, for a young player with small hands.

-Experimentation is key in getting the right pair of drumsticks.
-Many seasoned drummers advise younger ones to try out different sticks so they can find the right pair for them.
-However, it is also recommended for beginners to use heavier sticks during practice so they can develop arm strength and stamina.
+Experimentation is key to getting the right pair of drumsticks.
+Many seasoned drummers advise younger ones to try out different sticks to find the right pair for them.
+However, it is also recommended for beginners to use heavier sticks during practice to develop arm strength and stamina.

 And as every great drummer would tell a novice player—practice is all it takes to be good at playing the drums.